 For the initial data transformation created in the meteor_analysis.py

-file, you did not have to do any additional configuration to add Transforms to your project’s Pipeline.
-This is because the default Python project structure uses automatic registration to discover all Transform objects within your datasets
+file, you did not have to do any additional configuration to add Transforms to your project’s pipeline.
+This is because the default Python project structure uses automatic registration to discover all transform objects within your datasets

 folder.

 .
-For more information about automatic registration and transforms generators, refer to the section on Transforms generation) in the Transforms Python documentation.
+For more information about automatic registration and transforms generators, refer to the section on transforms generation in the Python transforms documentation.